women's health

 9. Osteoporosis and Bone Density Screening

 Screening for osteoporosis helps to estimate the density of your bones and the likelihood of breaking a bone.
 Bone density tests are typically recommended for the hip and spine.
 A DXA (dual-energy x-ray absorptiometry) machine is used to diagnose osteoporosis and determine your risk.
-Women should get a bone density test at age 65 when bones become brittle.
+Women should get a bone density test usually by age 65.

 10. STD/STI Screening